-2024/25 assumption Proposed 2025/26 assumption Rationale for change in estimation approach Mortality: Base table Pre-retirement: No allowance Post-retirement: 122% of S3PxA Pre-retirement: No allowance Post-retirement: 118% of S4PxA The base table and weighting have been updated to be based on the assumption proposed for the 30 September 2024 funding valuation with the margin for prudence removed.
-Future improvements CMI_2022 [S=7; 1.25%, A=0.25%, w2020 & w2021 = 0, w2022 = 25%] CMI_2023 [S=7; 1.25%, A=0.25%, w2020 & w2021 = 0, w2022 & w2023 = 15%] Continued use of the assumption for the prior year but updated for the latest CMI_2023 model.
+2024/25 assumption Proposed 2025/26 assumption Rationale for change in estimation approach Mortality: Base table Pre-retirement: No allowance Post-retirement: 117% of S3PxA Pre-retirement: No allowance Post-retirement: 117% of S3PxA No change, the base table weighting continues to be based on the 30 September 2023 funding valuation with the margin for prudence removed.
+Future improvements CMI_2022 [S=7; 1.25%, A=0.25%, w2020 & w2021=0 and w2022=25%] for males CMI_2023 [S=7; 1.25%, A=0.25%, w2020 & w2021=0 and w2022 & w2023 = 15%] Continued use of the assumption for the prior year but updated for the latest CMI_2023 model.
 Weighting factors are assumed to be in line with core parameters in the absence of any specific Trustee analysis.
 The A parameter remains unchanged and based on the Trustee specific analysis.
 The Trustee commissions Club Vita to provide analysis on longevity trends across TPT membership, which indicates higher annualised mortality improvement for its membership than the core CMI model.
 Commutation 75% of members take the maximum cash at retirement using Trustees notional cash commutation rates for triennial valuations as in force at 31 December 2023 75% of members take the maximum cash at retirement using Trustees notional cash commutation rates for triennial valuations as in force at 31 December 2024 Allowance is made for new notional cash commutation factors used for triennial valuations.